GOMZ "Ortagoz" 1:4,5 f=13,5 cm Review

 GOMZ "Ortagoz" 1:4,5 f=13,5 cm (Russian name “ГОМЗ «Ортагоз» 1:4,5 f=13,5 см”) — one of the first Soviet lenses.
 Produced since the early 30s through the early 40s.
 For the "Fotokor №1" — the first Soviet serial camera with a film size 9x12 cm.

-Lens has Dialyte/Celor optical design, there are opinions that it is a copy of the Goerz Celor lens.
+Lens has Dialyte/Color optical design; there are opinions that it is a copy of the Goerz Celor lens.
 Lens assembled in the central shooter.
 Aperture has 10 blades.

 The lens is composed of two parts.
 The front of the barrel is connected to the valve body.
 The rear unit unscrews out.

-I spent a little prevention — wash elements of a half-century dust and blackened ends. and blackened barrel inside, it had silver aluminum color.
+I spent a little prevention — wash elements of half-century dust and blackened ends. and blackened barrel inside; it had silver aluminum color.

-There are articles about the mounting Large Format Lenses on DSLR Camera and Using Large Format Lenses on DSLR camera.
+There are articles about mounting Large Format Lenses on DSLR Cameras and Using Large Format Lenses on DSLR cameras.

 GOMZ "Ortagoz" 1:4,5 f=13,5cm Sample Photos

-Here is the test shots.
-Because the lens does not have coating, the picture is weak contrast.
-All pictures shooted at wide open.
-RAW export without post processing.
+Here are the test shots.
+Because the lens does not have a coating, the picture is weak in contrast.
+All pictures are shot wide open.
+RAW export without post-processing.